MPNet: Masked and Permuted Pre-training for Language Understanding: MPNet

 \paragraph{PLM in XLNet} Permuted language model (PLM) is proposed in XLNet~\cite{Yang2019XLNet} to retain the benefits of autoregressive modeling and also allow models to capture bidirectional context.
 For a given sentence $x =(x_1, x_2, \cdots, x_n)$ with length of $n$, there are $n!$ possible permutations.
 Denote $\mathcal{Z}_n$ as the permutations of set $\{1, 2, \cdots, n\}$.
 For a permutation $z \in \mathcal{Z}_n$, denote $z_t$ as the $t$-th element in $z$ and $z_{<t}$ as the first $t-1$ elements in $z$.
 As shown in the example in the right side of Figure~\ref{Permuted_view}(b), $z = (1, 3, 5, 2, 4)$, and if $t=4$, then $z_t = 2$, $x_{z_t}=x_2$ and $z_{<t} = \{ 1, 3, 5\}$.
 PLM pre-trains the model $\theta$ by maximizing the following objective

 where $c$ denotes the number of non-predicted tokens $x_{z_{<=c}}$.
-In practice, only a part of last tokens $x_{z_{>c}}$ (usually $c = 85\%*n$) are chosen to predict and the remaining tokens are used as condition in order to reduce the optimization difficulty~\citep{Yang2019XLNet}.
+In practice, only a part of last tokens $x_{z_{>c}}$ (usually $c = 85\%*n$) are chosen to predict and the remaining tokens are used as condition in order to reduce the optimization difficulty~\cite{Yang2019XLNet}.

-\paragraph{Pros and Cons of MLM and PLM} We compare MLM and PLM from two perspectives: the dependency in the predicted (output) tokens and the discrepancy between pre-training and fine-tuning in the input sentence. \begin{itemize}[leftmargin=*] \item \textbf{Output Dependency}: As shown in Equation~\ref{eq1_mlm}, MLM assumes the masked tokens are independent with each other and predicts them separately, which is not sufficient to model the complicated context dependency in natural language~\citep{Yang2019XLNet}.
+\paragraph{Pros and Cons of MLM and PLM} We compare MLM and PLM from two perspectives: the dependency in the predicted (output) tokens and the consistency between pre-training and fine-tuning in the input sentence. \begin{itemize}[leftmargin=*] \item \textbf{Output Dependency}: As shown in Equation~\ref{eq1_mlm}, MLM assumes the masked tokens are independent with each other and predicts them separately, which is not sufficient to model the complicated context dependency in natural language~\cite{Yang2019XLNet}.
 In contrast, PLM factorizes the predicted tokens with the product rule in any permuted order, as shown in Equation~\ref{eq2_plm}, which avoids the independence assumption in MLM and can better model dependency among predicted tokens.

-\item \textbf{Input Discrepancy} Since in fine-tuning of downstream language understanding tasks, a model can see the full input sentence, to reduce the discrepancy between pre-training and fine-tuning, the model should see as much information as possible of the full sentence during pre-training.
+\item \textbf{Input Consistency} Since in fine-tuning of downstream tasks, a model can see the full input sentence, to ensure the consistency between pre-training and fine-tuning, the model should see as much information as possible of the full sentence during pre-training.
 In MLM, although some tokens are masked, their position information (i.e., the position embeddings) are available to the model to (partially) represent the information of full sentence (how many tokens in a sentence, i.e., the sentence length).
 However, each predicted token in PLM can only see its preceding tokens in a permuted sentence but does not know the position information of the full sentence during the autoregressive pre-training, which brings discrepancy between pre-training and fine-tuning. \end{itemize}

-As can be seen, PLM is better than MLM in terms of leveraging output dependency while worse in terms of pre-training and fine-tuning discrepancy.
+As can be seen, PLM is better than MLM in terms of leveraging output dependency while worse in terms of pre-training and fine-tuning consistency.
 A natural question then arises: can we address the issues in both MLM and PLM while inherit their advantages?